Skip to main content

 The central question is whether an incentive is so substantial that an employee feels they have no real choice but to participate and disclose sensitive health data.

-For instance, a program that offers a significant reduction in premiums for employees who achieve a certain BMI or cholesterol level can be problematic.
+For instance, a program that offers a significant reduction in health insurance premiums for employees who achieve a certain BMI or cholesterol level can be problematic.
 An individual’s ability to meet these metrics is deeply tied to their unique physiology, which may be influenced by a medical condition that qualifies as a disability under the ADA.

 A woman navigating perimenopause, for example, might experience shifts in her lipid profile and body composition due to fluctuating estrogen levels.
 A man with clinically low testosterone may struggle with metabolic markers despite diligent diet and exercise.
 If the program does not offer a reasonable alternative standard or a waiver in such cases, it could be deemed discriminatory.